-2.5 Age Segmentation
+2.3.2 Age Segmentation

 According to the 2020 Census, 60% of Cicero's population is over the age of 35.
-Projecting ahead, an aging trend will be realized as the 60-and-older population continues to be the fastest-growing age segment.
-There is still approximately 40% of the total population under 20 years of age.
+Projecting ahead, the town's age segmentation is projected to remain stable.
+An important note, there is approximately 24% of the total population under 20 years of age.
 This metric's importance highlights the need for age segment appeal for recreation services within Cicero.
+Specific to Cicero, prime examples of age segment appeal amenities include nature playgrounds, splash pads, nature programs, increased outdoor events and social gathering spaces, water-based recreation access points, scenic overlooks, and trails.

-Figure 7: Age Segmentation Breakdown (2010-2025)
+Figure 7: Age Segmentation Breakdown (2020-2029)

-2.6 Race and Ethnicity
+2.3.3 Race and Ethnicity

-Cicero has been diversifying slightly since 2010.
+Cicero has been diversifying slightly since 2010 (Figure 8).
 Projections indicate the town will continue diversifying as more residents move to the area.
-The largest minority population is projected to be Two or More Races followed by Asian.
-In terms of ethnicity, Cicero has diversified by less than 1% since 2010.
-Approximately 2.2% of the total population is recorded as Hispanic or Latino (up from 1.6% in 2010).
+The largest minority population is projected to be Two or More Races followed by Some Other Race.
+In terms of ethnicity, Cicero has diversified by less than 1% since 2010 (Figure 9).
+Approximately 2.4% of the total population is recorded as Hispanic or Latino (up from 1.5% in 2010).
 It should be noted that ethnicity is recorded separately from race, as people who identify their origin as Hispanic, Latino, or Spanish may be of any race.

-Figure 8: Race Statistics (2010-2025)
+Figure 8: Race Statistics (2010-2029)

-Figure 9: Ethnicity Statistics (2010-2025)
+Figure 9: Ethnicity Statistics (2010-2029)

-2.7 Household Characteristics
+2.3.4 Household Characteristics

 As community populations change, household compositions change as well.
 Specifically, the number of households, household sizes, and family sizes all change.
-Cicero's number of households increased by a little over 100 the last 10 years; however, both average household size and average family size have decreased.
-This can be indicative of families moving to the area with fewer children, the Cicero population aging and kids moving away, or other familial trends.
-Regardless, it is important to note household composition trends for Cicero when planning for recreation amenities, facilities, and experiences.
+Cicero's number of households increased by almost 250 the last 10 years; however, overall median age has risen and is projected to continue rising over the next five years (Figure 10).
+This is important to note when planning for recreation amenities, facilities, and experiences as Cicero's age segment appeal must be diverse.